ottok/salsa-ci-pipeline/CONTRIBUTING.md

 ### Build Ubuntu images outside Salsa

 By default, Ubuntu images are built on salsa.debian.org GitLab instance only;
-There are SalsaCI forks which are interested in debian images only and operate on other GitLab instances.
-If you want to build Ubuntu images on GitLab instaces other than Salsa, set the `BUILD_UBUNTU_IMAGES` variable to 1, 'yes' or 'true'.
+There are Salsa CI forks which are interested in Debian images only and operate on other GitLab instances.
+If you want to build Ubuntu images on GitLab instances other than Salsa, set the `BUILD_UBUNTU_IMAGES` variable to 1, 'yes' or 'true'.